 Little one have colic?
 If you are trying to survive colic and breastfeeding, this page is for you!
-Get passed the frustration to give yourself a break.
+Get past the frustration to give yourself a break.

 I was once in the place where you are trying to manage both the colic and breastfeeding.
 ALL of my children were high maintenance babies.
 No sitting the baby down to get anything done for us!
 One had colic and another had what is referred to as “severe” colic.
 (Lucky us, right?)